Airport Taxes and Fees

 • All passengers on flights which are granted “diplomatic clearance” by the Ministry of Foreign Affairs.
 Diplomatic clearance is normally granted to flights which carry heads of state/government or high-ranking officials of other states.

-• Airlines that operate scheduled flights to Maldives and airport operators are required to register with MIRA for ADF and DPT.
+Airlines that operate scheduled flights to Maldives and airport operators are required to register with MIRA for ADF and DPT.
+Moreover, it is the responsibility of the airlines and airport operators to calculate and submit ATF return and pay ATF to MIRA.

 If the permit issued by MCAA to an airline or airport operator expires, or is cancelled or transferred, the entity must submit a request to MIRA to deregister the entity from ADF and DPT.
 The request must be made in writing within 15 days of the cancellation, transfer or expiration.